Types of Medical Writers

 Furthermore, if you are thinking of going freelance, you'll want to brush up on basic website and business skills.
 As a clinician, these may not be your ‘walking around' skills.

-To help answer some of these questions, we’ve compiled this short list of courses and reference materials where you can comfortably start.
+To help answer some of these questions, we've compiled this short list of courses and reference materials where you can comfortably start.
 They are all offered by well-known, reputable educators and institutions, and the courses all offer a certificate of completion to help set you apart.
+We've also published a more complete list of our favorite medical writing courses online.

 So there you have it.
 The seven key skills to master to become a successful medical writer, even if you don’t have any prior experience.
 Transition from healthcare provider to a nonclinical role by considering medical writing, a job for which you may already be more qualified than you think.